dkkundu/fcmnotify/README.rst

 =====
-Polls
+FCM NOTIFY
 =====

-Polls is a simple Django app to conduct Web-based polls.
+fcmnotify is a simple Django app to conduct Web-based fcmnotify.
 For each question, visitors can choose between a fixed number of answers.

 Detailed documentation is in the "docs" directory.